ahmedwakil66/self_authentication_system/readme.md

 - `upcoming` owner can only update permitted fields of its own blogs
 - `upcoming` owner can delete its own blogs

-You may change the code setup/structure if you do not want to use any of the mentioned libraries, but again, that won't be a quick-start.

 ### Ready To Use API Endpoints